 The Top Nine Nontraditional Art History Careers

-When choosing an advanced degree, students must consider not only their interest in the subject matter, but if the degree can easily be applied in the marketplace.
-While an art history master's program can prepare students for traditional museum and academic roles, it also provides the foundation for self-employed fine arts jobs and a multitude of nontraditional art history careers.
+Can an art history degree be applied in the marketplace?
+While an art history master's program prepares students for traditional museum and academic roles, it also provides the foundation for many self-employed fine arts jobs and the following nontraditional art history careers:

 1. Art Crime Investigator